mewc/oimrdj/README.md

 ## Scaling goals

 1. Person sends request to DJ for approval
+1. Incorporate adding to playlist set by the users
 1. Subscription limits for number of users ($)
 1. Add in YouTube video queue rooms
 1. Add in image submission queues
-1. Add in room voting/approval (so admin isn't solely relied on)
+1. Add in room voting/approval (so admin isn't solely relied on) eg. 30% votes positive approves song automagically.
  ___

 ## Want to contribute?